Generic Name: etonogestrel (implant) (e toe noe JES trel)

 high blood pressure;

-if you are allergic to numbing medicines.
+an allergy to numbing medicines.

 The etonogestrel implant should not be used in girls younger than 18 years old.